traitecoevo/mortality_bci/README.md

 ## Problems?
-If you have any problems getting the workflow to run please create an issue and I will endevour to remedy it ASAP.
+If you have any problems getting the workflow to run please create an issue at our [github repository](https://github.com/traitecoevo/mortality_bci) and we will endevour to remedy it ASAP.